sylvhama/modern-js/README.md

 - [Emotion](https://emotion.sh/) :pencil:
 - [Styled Components](https://www.styled-components.com/) :pencil: I think they are the best in between choice for those who are used to write "classic" CSS and want to take advantage from mixing it with JavaScript.
 ##### Design systems
 Maybe you just want to build an app and avoid spending a lot of time writing CSS and HTML.
-I suggest you using libraries such as [Material-UI](https://material-ui.com/), [Ant Design](https://ant.design/) or [Polaris](https://polaris.shopify.com/).
+I suggest you use libraries such as [Material-UI](https://material-ui.com/), [Ant Design](https://ant.design/) or [Polaris](https://polaris.shopify.com/).

 ## What about testing? 🤖
 - [But really, what is a JavaScript test?](https://www.javascriptjanuary.com/blog/but-really-what-is-a-javascript-test) :pencil: